The Ultimate Guide to Feminine Hygiene

 The estimated 3.5 million homeless people in America include many women who lack access to feminine hygiene products.
 To support these women, there have been several drives promoted by organizations that solicit and then distribute the products to shelters.
 One such program is the Power to the Period campaign run by DoSomething.org and sponsored by Kotex.
 Dozens of female hygiene support groups advocate for and raise awareness about these issues across the country and the world.
 They include organizations such as Days for Girls, which provides menstrual care and education to women in developing regions, and Period Equity, which fights for tax-exempt status on menstrual products and increased awareness about issues regarding these products.
 The organizations help women across the globe by dispelling myths and misconceptions surrounding period products and menstrual cycles.

-Resources for Proper Feminine Hygiene
+How to Maintain Proper Feminine Hygiene

 A woman’s menstrual health is tied inextricably to her overall health and well-being.
 These tips and resources provide women and girls with useful advice to ensure a healthy experience during their menstrual cycles.

-Tips for all ages
+Menstrual Health Tips for all ages

 - The benefits of cotton undies